Does Homeowners Insurance Cover Roof Replacement? (2026)

 Standard HO-3 policies cover roof damage from "covered perils."
 The cause of the damage is what matters most.
 For a full breakdown of named perils, see what does home insurance cover.

 The big takeaway: insurance is designed for sudden, accidental events, not for a roof that has simply reached the end of its useful life.
-According to the Insurance Information Institute, an asphalt shingle roof typically lasts 15 to 30 years, and insurers expect you to maintain and eventually replace it.
+As the Insurance Information Institute explains, insurers expect you to maintain and eventually replace your roof, and once a roof passes roughly 20 years many carriers will only cover it at actual cash value or require an inspection.

 RCV vs ACV: How Your Roof's Age Affects the Payout